About Our AUTISM Swimming Lessons

-Warmed to average 30°C water provides a calming environment for kids with autism.
-It helps them to understand the exertion of their body and how it works when they are playing or moving.
-The pool organically has a comforting, fluid pressure that helps to relax kids during swim time.
+Warmed to 30°C, our pool provides a calming environment for children with Autism Spectrum Disorder, as it helps them understand the exertion of their body, and how it works during movement, such as during swimming drills, or play time.
+The pool organically has a comforting fluid pressure that helps to relax students during swimming time.
 Any physical activity done in water helps to relax muscles and decreases the stressful impact on the body.
 Swimming lessons for a child with Autism Spectrum Disorder are essential in providing them with a soothing and comforting environment while having a calming effect on their brain.

 Understanding water safety, along with learning how to swim, can prevent accidental drowning and can assist in saving many lives.
 Because drowning is the #1 cause of accidental death for kids with Autism, especially under the age of 14, the majority of children with Autism spectrum disorder are drawn to the calming waters of a swimming pool.